the-real-i9/i9lyfe-server/README.md

 # i9lyfe (API Server)

+Build your Social Network Application

 ## Intro

 i9lyfe-server is an API server for a Social Network Application, built with Node.js.
-It supports major social network application features.
+It supports major social network application features that can be used to implement a mordern social network application.

 ### Who is this project for?

-If you're a frontend developer looking to build a Chat Application UI, not just to have it static, but to also make it function.
+If you're a frontend developer looking to build a Social Network Application, not just to have it static, but to also make it function.

-The goal of this API server is to support as many Chat Application features as possible.
+The goal of this API server is to support as many Social Network features as possible.

-The API documentation provides a detailed integration guide.
-It doesn't follow the Open API specification, rather it follows Google's API documentation style sturcured in a simple markdown table, which I consider simple, comprehensive, flexible, and easier to follow.
+The API documentation provides a detailed usage guide.
+It doesn't follow the Open API specification, rather it follows Google's API documentation style sturcured in a simple markdown table, which I consider easier to work with.

 ### Open to suggestions